cfmmoc/cfmmoc/README.md

 ## Troubleshooting

 If terrain tiles are not renderred in either back-end process or fore-end process --> check resource directory starting with `cURL=http://` in `bin/resources.cfg`, access file http://localhost/com/u/s/s/t.mesh via web browser to check server accessibility.
 Note that a trailing slash (`/`) is required at the end of that resource directory line.

+If `./cfMMOC` returns `./cfMMOC: error while loading shared libraries: libOgreMain.so.1.9.0: cannot open shared object file: No such file or directory` or similar error, please run `./cfMMOC` as `LD_PRELOAD=./libOgreMain.so.1.9.0:./libOgreOverlay.so.1.9.0 ./cfMMOC`.

+If `cfMMOC-back` runs in incorrect resolution (384x210 is correct by default), then edit `ogre.cfg` in `/home/user/.ogre/Ghadamon/` directory (see Running cfMMOC section).

 If other problem occurs, post an issue at https://github.com/cfmmoc/cfmmoc/issues/new.